jbxchung/expense-tracker-ui/README.md

  * Customizable bank and credit card statement ingestion
  * Rule-based automatic categorization with optional flags for manual review
  * Aggregation and graphs

+todo: finish drag and drop SortableTree - valid spots should be combination of index and depth